 Unique nursing knowledge, attitudes, and skills, enhanced by biological, physical and social sciences, humanities, and information technology, form the foundation of nursing practice.
 The teaching–learning process is a mutual effort of faculty and students that fosters nursing judgment and professional identity.
 Teaching–learning is a process that proceeds from simple to complex.
 Accountability of the educational process is demonstrated by evaluation of student learning outcomes.

-The Baccalaureate Degree Nursing Program prepares graduates, based on competencies from the National League for Nursing and Quality and Safety Education for Nurses for entry level practice, leadership roles, and graduate study.
+The Baccalaureate Degree Nursing Program prepares graduates, based on competencies from the American Association of Colleges of Nursing and Quality and Safety Education for Nurses for entry level practice, leadership roles, and graduate study.
 The graduate is prepared to utilize theory, research, and evidence-based knowledge in the provision of safe, quality care to individuals, families, and communities in a global environment.